woltapp/mitmproxy-mock/README.md

 * `respond` – respond with the specified response (`status`, `content`, `type`, `headers`) instead of requesting it from the remote server
+* `modify` – a modifier dictionary containing replacement keys for the request (the same values are allowed as in request matching)

 The following actions are available only in response handlers:

 * `replace` – replaces the response with the contents of the replace dictionary (similar to the `respond` dictionary of request handlers)
-* `modify` – a modifier dictionary, or an array thereof, applied in order (see below)
+* `modify` – a modifier dictionary or an array of modifiers, applied in order (see below)

 #### Mocking Responses